RudraxDave/Gene_Disease_Association_Prediction_with_GAT/README.md

 ## Preprocessing

 The dataset undergoes preprocessing and preparation before being used for computations.
 Unnecessary features such as 'stringId_A', 'stringId_B', 'ncbiTaxonId', and 'ID' are dropped, and only the protein-protein interaction data and respective interaction scores are kept.
-The dataset is represented as a graph, where proteins are nodes and edges indicate the interaction between two proteins.
+The dataset is a graph, where proteins are nodes and edges indicate the interaction between two proteins.

 ## Models

 Two architectures are used in this project: Graph Convolutional Network (GCN)-based architecture and Attention-based architecture.
 The GCN-based architecture utilizes GraphSAGE, which samples neighborhoods in 'n' hops and aggregates feature information from a node's local neighborhood.
-The Attention-based architecture uses Graph Attention Networks (GAT), which applies self-attention to each node with every other node in the graph and aggregates features from multiple attention heads.
+The Attention-based architecture uses Graph Attention Networks (GAT), which apply self-attention to each node with every other node in the graph and aggregates features from multiple attention heads.

 ## Experimental Setup & Training